daveRendon/DevCamp/HOL/node/06-appinsights/README.md

     module.exports = router;
     ```

-1. Save the file, restart the application, and generate sample telemetry by visitng the profile page, leaving, and returning to the profile page.
+1. Save the file, restart the application, and generate sample telemetry by visiting the profile page, leaving, and returning to the profile page.
 In the Azure Portal we can see the data in the **Usage** pane from the left navigation.

     ![image](./media/image-010.png)